 2. Dublin to Galway

-Fly to Dublin and get behind the wheel for a magical tour across Ireland, passing some of the country’s most romantic castles and impressive fortresses, en route to Galway.
+Fly to Dublin and get behind the wheel for a magical road trip in Ireland, passing some of the country’s most romantic castles and impressive fortresses, en route to Galway.
 First stop, Martello Tower, Dublin, the former home of novelist James Joyce.
 On your way through Trim, pull in to check out the largest Anglo-Norman castle in Ireland, dating from the 13th century.
 Before reaching your final destination, make a pit-stop at Athenry Castle, a charming walled medieval town.

 Stay: Park House Hotel, Galway

 Fancy swotting up on your Celtic legends and Irish history?
-Here is our pick of the 10 best castles to visit in Ireland in 2019!Search flights to Dublin Find a hotel in Galway
+Here is our pick of the 10 best castles to visit in Ireland.

 4. Causeway Coastal Route – Belfast to Londonderry